konscript/whosup/README.md

 Apache setup
 --------------------
-To point the domains ´whosup.local´ and ´api.whosup.local´ to their respective local folders, create the file `/etc/apache2/sites-available/whosup`:
+To point the domains ´whosup.local´ and ´api.whosup.local´ to their respective local folders, create a new virtual hosts by creating the file `/etc/apache2/sites-available/whosup`:
 ```
 <VirtualHost *:80>
     DocumentRoot /srv/www/whosup